 Traditional IRA

-A Traditional IRA allows individuals to make tax-deductible contributions, reducing their taxable income for the year.
+A Traditional IRA allows individuals to make tax-deductible contributions, reducing their annual taxable income.
 The savings grow tax-deferred, meaning no taxes are paid on investment gains until withdrawals begin in retirement.

 However, withdrawals are subject to income tax, and early withdrawals before age 59½ may incur a 10% penalty, except in specific hardship cases.